ad17-2/fireflies-bot/README.md

     next();
   };
   ```
   - Issues:
     - Lack of Token Validation: The middleware relies solely on the presence of an `x-user-id` header to authenticate the request.
 It doesn't validate the authenticity or integrity of the user ID.
 Anyone can potentially send a request with any user ID in the header, and the middleware will consider it authenticated.
     - No Encryption or Signature Verification: The user ID is passed in plain text in the header, without any encryption or digital signature.
 This makes it vulnerable to interception, tampering, or impersonation attacks.
 An attacker could easily modify or forge the user ID header.
   - Addressed:
     - Use JWT Token with expiration

-- Request Size Limit
+#### Request Size Limit

 - Issues:

-    - Lack of Request Size Limit: not setting up a request size limit, could potentially lead to DoS attacks with large payloads
+  - Lack of Request Size Limit: Not setting up a request size limit could potentially lead to DoS attacks with large payloads.
 - Addressed:
   - Added Request Size Limit

-- Rate Limiter
+#### Rate Limiter

 - Issues:

-    - Lack of Rate Limiter: not setting up a rate limiter, could potentially lead to DoS attacks with large requests
+  - Lack of Rate Limiter: Not setting up a rate limiter could potentially lead to DoS attacks with large requests.
 - Addressed:
   - Added Rate Limiter

-#### Performance Issue
+### Performance Issues

-- Indexing
+#### Indexing

 - Issues:

-    - Lack of Indexing: not setting up a proper index will leads the database to query all of the data without using an index, which will result in slow down when the data scales
+  - Lack of Indexing: Not setting up proper indexes can lead to the database querying all data without using an index, which can result in slowdowns when the data scales.
 - Addressed:
-    - Added index for query
+  - Added indexes for queries

-- Caching
+#### Caching

 - Issues:

-    - Lack of Caching : not setting up a proper caching for supposed to be highly accessed with rarely changes data, will leads to unnecessary query to the database evertime user hits it
+  - Lack of Caching: Not setting up proper caching for frequently accessed data that rarely changes can lead to unnecessary queries to the database every time a user hits the endpoint.
 - Addressed:
-    - Added caching for /dashboard, /stats
+  - Added caching for `/dashboard` and `/stats` endpoints